 - Bladder issues

 Normally, when you stand up, your autonomic nervous system will coordinate your cardiovascular system to maintain blood pressure across your body.
 However, those who experience POTS have dysregulation of this system (dysautonomia) which often leaves the body unable to keep blood pressure stable.
-Consequently, there will typically be reduced blood flow to the brain.
-The body attempts to compensate for this in a variety of ways that cause a number of symptoms; however, this heart rate increase (~30 beats per minute or more in adults) is a key feature of POTS.
+This results in a decreased amount of blood reaching the brain.

-People of all ages and genders are capable of developing POTS, though there is a higher frequency in those of female sex between the ages of 15-50 years.
-There have been an increasing number of people developing the syndrome after contracting COVID-19, and this is thought to explain the symptoms of many with long COVID.
+People of all ages and genders can develop POTS, though there is a higher frequency in females between the ages of 15-50 years.There have been an increasing number of people developing the syndrome after contracting COVID-19, and this is thought to explain the symptoms of many with long COVID.
 POTS also co-exists more frequently with certain conditions, such as with connective tissue disorders like Hypermobility Spectrum Disorders and Ehlers-Danlos Syndromes.

-How We Can Help with POTS
+How We Can Help With POTS

-Typically our Physios, Exercise Physiologists and Psychologists are most involved with the management of POTS at Move for Better Health, however all of our allied health team have awareness of this condition and can support you in conjunction with your treating practitioners as needed.
+Typically, our Physios, Exercise Physiologists and Psychologists are most involved with the management of POTS at Move for Better Health, however all of our allied health team have awareness of this condition and can support you in conjunction with your treating practitioners as needed.

 We can help in the following ways:

-Return to Activity: POTS can often mean a reduction in activities so we are able to assist you with guidance and planning for returning to activity including work, school, or sport, while minimising symptoms and managing flare ups.
+POTS can often mean a reduction in activities so we are able to assist you with guidance and planning for returning to activity including work, school, or sport, while minimising symptoms and managing flare ups.

 To book online to see our Physios for an assessment, please use our Online Booking Gateway (available 24/7) and select the customised booking option for a Physio POTS Assessment.